Skip to main content

 Overview

-Young people have been targeted with effective interventions that should continue to be scaled up especially for young people from key populations who need access to youth-friendly services such as high -quality testing, prevention, including PrEP and harm reduction, and treatment services, with a focus on peer-led services provided by community-led organizations.
-Revising discriminatory age-of-consent laws that prevent young people from accessing the services that they need is also essential.
+The Global AIDS Strategy 2021-2026 aims to empower, support and celebrate young people as essential change agents in the global effort to end AIDS.
+Young people have been targeted with effective interventions that should continue to be scaled up especially for young people from key populations who need access to youth-friendly services such as high-quality HIV testing, prevention, including pre-exposure prophylaxis (PrEP) and harm reduction, and treatment services, with a focus on peer-led services provided by community-led organizations.
+Revising discriminatory age-of-consent laws that prevent young people from accessing the HIV services that they need is also essential.

 Source: Laws and Policies Analytics